Asst. Prof. @ TU/e

 Reviewer

-- the Software Quality journal
+• the Empirical Software Engineering journal (EMSE)

 PC Member